Zinc toxicity: Signs and symptoms

 Following an oral intake of extremely high doses of zinc (where 300 mg Zn/d – 20 times the US RDA – is a "low intake" overdose), nausea, vomiting, pain, cramps, and diarrhea may occur.
 There is evidence of induced copper deficiency, alterations of blood lipoprotein levels, increased levels of LDL, and decreased levels of HDL at long-term intakes of 100 mg Zn/d.
 The USDA RDA is 15 mg Zn/d.
 There is also a condition called the "zinc shakes", "zinc chills", or metal fume fever that can be induced by the inhalation of freshly formed zinc oxide formed during the welding of galvanized materials.

-High levels of intake by humans
+In humans

 Zinc has been used therapeutically at a dose of 150 mg/day for months, or in some cases for years, and in one case at a dose of up to 2000 mg/day zinc for months.
 A decrease in copper levels and hematological changes have been reported; however, those changes were completely reversed with the cessation of zinc intake.

 Zinc has been popularly used as zinc gluconate or zinc acetate lozenges for treating the common cold, and therefore the safety of usage at about 100 mg/day level is a relevant question.
-Thus, given that doses of over 150 mg/day for months to years has caused no permanent harm in many cases, a one-week usage of about 100 mg/day of zinc in the form of lozenges would not be expected to cause serious or irreversible adverse health issues in most individuals.

 Unlike iron, the elimination of zinc is concentration-dependent.

+In animals

+Zinc toxicity is commonly fatal in dogs, where it causes a severe hemolytic anemia.
+It is also highly toxic in pet parrots and can often be fatal.